platformsh/platformsh-docs/src/configuration/app/build.md

 ## How can I run certain commands only on certain environments?

-The `deploy` hook has access to all of the same [environment variables](/development/variables.md) as the application does normally, which makes it possible to vary the deploy hook based on the environment.
+The `deploy` and `post_deploy` hooks have access to all of the same [environment variables](/development/variables.md) as the application does normally, which makes it possible to vary those hooks based on the environment.
 A common example is to enable certain modules only in non-production environments.
 Because the hook is simply a shell script we have full access to all shell scripting capabilities, such as `if/then` directives.

 The following Drupal example checks the `$PLATFORM_BRANCH` variable to see if we're in a production environment (the `master` branch) or not.
 If so, it forces the `devel` module to be disabled.
 If not, it forces the `devel` module to be enabled, and also uses the `drush` Drupal command line tool to strip user-specific information from the database.